dataloop-ai-apps/mmpose-adapter/README.md

   17. right_ankle

 - Recipe:
-  1. Include a template with all labels and name `mmpose`
+  1. Include a template with all labels and name `mmpose-model`

 **For reference Please review [Ontology Example](assets/ontology_example.json) and [Recipe Example](assets/recipe_example.json)**